raczu/DSW-schedule-scrapper/README.md

 ![platform](https://img.shields.io/badge/platform-linux--64%20%7C%20osx--arm64%20%7C%20win--64-lightgrey)
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

-Many colleges do not allow students to download their schedule as a file and only provides a view on their website.
+Many univerisities do not allow students to download their schedule as a file and only provides a view on their website.
 The schedule on the website is not one of the best solution, because most would prefer to view it using a calendar app, such as on their phones.
 Scrap it please also known as a DSW-schedule-scrapper is a tool that was created to help DSW students solve this problem.
-Keeping it short, by using python, more specificaly [selenium](https://www.selenium.dev/) and [beautiful soup](https://www.selenium.dev/) the script scrapes the whole schedule from the website and saves it to a file that can be imported to calendar app.
+Keeping it short, by using python, more specificaly [selenium](https://www.selenium.dev/) and [beautiful soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) the script scrapes the whole schedule from the website and saves it to a file that can be imported to calendar app.

 ## Table of contents